 Please note that the titles and organizations listed reflect the position held by the awardee when he received the award.

 - Frederick W. Thieman, Henry Buhl, Jr. Chair for Civic Leadership, The Buhl Foundation

-To view presentations and videos from the retreat can be viewed and downloaded below.
-The 2019 bringing book can be downloaded here.
+2019 Retreat presentations and videos can be viewed and downloaded below.
+The 2019 briefing book can be downloaded here.

 - PowerPoint Slides - Pennsylvania: Current Outlook and Disruptive Demographic Trends - (Download Here)

 - Aging as an Engine of Innovation, Business Development, and Employment Growth (2018)